nsrau/azure-docs.it-it/articles/resource-manager-troubleshoot-deployments-cli.md

 <properties
-   pageTitle="Visualizzare le operazioni di distribuzione con l'interfaccia della riga di comando di Azure | Microsoft Azure" description="Questo articolo descrive come usare l'interfaccia della riga di comando di Azure per rilevare i problemi relativi alla distribuzione di Resource Manager." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with Azure CLI | Microsoft Azure" description="Describes how to use the Azure CLI to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"